-- Cystinuria is a Corgi health issue that causes high levels of a protein called cystine to be excreted into the dog’s urine.
-This may cause stones to form, which can be very painful for the dog to pass and can even lead to other health issues.
+Cystinuria: is a Corgi related health issue that causes high levels of cystine to be excreted in the urine, which may cause stones to form.
+This can be very uncomfortable for a dog to pass and may lead to other health issues.

 Recommendations for Cystinuria in Cardigan Welsh Corgi Dogs:

 - Cystitis Kit for Bladder Inflammation - Formulated to relieve inflammation in the urinary tract, support healthy elimination and help prevent the formation of bladder stones.